Bune Information

 The mischaracterization of entities like Bune as Faustian or diabolical oversimplifies the complex nature of wealth and human desire.

-goden bune carvingBy representing Bune within the framework of wealth redistribution and meritocracy, modern occultists have challenged the idea that seeking material abundance is inherently selfish or malevolent.
+goden bune carvingBy representing Bune within the context of wealth redistribution and meritocracy, modern occultists have challenged the idea that seeking material abundance is inherently selfish or malevolent.
 Instead, it can be a force for positive change, personal empowerment, and societal equity.

 In questioning the demonization of wealth-seeking, contemporary occultists have of course noted the contradiction inherent in the wealth of the church and the societal elite.